rob040/LEDmatrixClock/README.md

 ## Compiling and Loading to Wemos D1 Mini (ESP8266)
 ### Using Arduino 2.x IDE
-It is NOT recommended to use Arduino IDE.
+It is no longer recommended to use the Arduino IDE.
 It might be difficult to get the right library versions together, especially when using it also for other Arduino projects.<br>
 Still, the source directory structure is kept such that this project can be build with little to no effort.
 This might change in the future.
 * Support for ESP8266 Boards is included in Arduino v2.x
 * Select Board:  "ESP8266" --> "LOLIN(WEMOS) D1 R2 & mini"